deutschebank/fluxnova-docs-manual/content/get-started/quick-start/decision-automation.md

 {{< img src="../img/modeler-dmn5.png" >}}

 # Deploy the DMN table
-To deploy the Decision Table, click on the Deploy button in the Flowave Modeler, give it Deployment Name "Payment Retrieval Decision", then hit the Deploy button.
+To deploy the Decision Table, click on the Deploy button in the Fluxnova Modeler, give it Deployment Name "Payment Retrieval Decision", then hit the Deploy button.
 {{< img src="../img/modeler-dmn6.png" >}}

 # Verify the Deployment with Cockpit
 Now, use Cockpit to see if the decision table was successfully deployed.
-Go to [http://localhost:8080/flowave/app/cockpit/](http://localhost:8080/flowave/app/cockpit/).
+Go to [http://localhost:8080/fluxnova/app/cockpit/](http://localhost:8080/fluxnova/app/cockpit/).
 Log in with the credentials *demo / demo*.
 Navigate to the "Decisions" section.
 Your decision table *Approve Payment* should be listed as deployed decision definition.

 {{< img src="../img/cockpit-approve-payment.png" >}}

 # Inspect using Cockpit and Tasklist

 Next, use Tasklist to start two new Process Instances and verify that depending on your input, the Process Instance will be routed differently.
-To do so, go to [http://localhost:8080/flowave/app/tasklist/](http://localhost:8080/flowave/app/tasklist/).
+To do so, go to [http://localhost:8080/fluxnova/app/tasklist/](http://localhost:8080/fluxnova/app/tasklist/).
 Log in with *demo / demo*.

 Click on the {{< glyphicon name="list-alt" text=" Start process" >}} button to start a process instance and choose the `Payment` process.
 Use the generic form to add the variables as follows: